uber-archive/lynx/CONTRIBUTING.md

 ## Tests

 Tests are written in `node-tap`.
-If you want to create a new test create a file named `myTestName-test.js` under the `tests` directory and it will be automatically picked up by `tap`.
+If you want to create a new test create a file named `my-test-name-test.js` under the `tests` directory and it will be automatically picked up by `tap`.
 Before you do that however please check if a test doesn't already exist.

 Tests run against a udp ""server"", which is on `tests/macros.js`.
-If your test name is `fooBar` this helper function will read a fixtures located in `tests/fixtures/fooBar.json`.
+If your test name is `foo-bar` this helper function will read a fixtures located in `tests/fixtures/foo-bar.json`.

 Each fixture is an array containing strings, the strings that we expect the client to send when we issue certain commands.